Conjunctivitis

 When to call

 If you child has conjunctivitis it may be diagnosed and treated over the phone, so, please call our office.
-Additionally, call if your child is not improving after 2-3 days on prescribed medicine, or if your child has other symptoms including ear pain, swollen eyes or visual changes.
+Additionally, if your child is not improving after 2-3 days on prescribed medicine, or if your child has other symptoms including ear pain, swollen eyes or visual changes you can arrange for an office visit using MyChart or you can call during regular business hours.

 Additional information: